Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 In the winter time guests will be surprised at how cold it can get, especially at night through January and February.
 In the summer, come equipped for hot, humid weather and random downpours.

 You can escape the rain by having the right rain gear for you and the kids, but you can also venture to these hideaways till the storm passes.
-We suggest you take a ride on Spaceship Earth, check out the Festival Headquarters (if it’s festival season) or get in line for Frozen Ever After.
+We suggest you take a ride on Spaceship Earth, explore the Mexico Pavilion, check out the Festival Headquarters (if it’s festival season) or get in line for Frozen Ever After.

 #19.
 Get a History Lesson in the World Showcase